-This led to a period of mass evictions upon which the poorest had no food to eat and no place to live.
+This led to mass evictions where the poorest had no food to eat and no place to live.
 One such landlord by the name of Major Dennis Mahon used the famine as an opportunity to clear over 1,500 families off his land during the height of the crisis.
 In all, over 70,000 evictions took place, displacing nearly 500,000 people.

 The inept British government response arguably worsened the famine.
 Initially the decisive British actions held off the worst of the famine.
-The “Corn Laws” were repealed making corn and bread less expensive, and vast quantities of food, chiefly “Indian meal” were distributed.
+Parliament repealed the “Corn Laws” making corn and bread less expensive, and organized the distribution of vast quantities of food, chiefly “Indian meal.

 Following a British administration change, the new Whigs in charge took more of a laissez-faire approach to the famine.
 The Whigs were adamant that the Irish continued their exports of grain and cattle, despite the thousands of people dying every day.

-While soup kitchens were set up to help feed the starving population, the British ended those in August 1847 citing their fear that the poor would become too dependent on the government.
+While the British organized soup kitchens to help feed the starving population, Parliament ended those in August 1847 citing their fear that the poor would become too dependent on the government.

 The British also adopted a policy of letting the Irish pay for their own famine in mid-1847, including making landlords responsible for contributing to relief.
 The issue was that most Irish landlords were not Irish, and as such used a loophole called the “Gregory Clause” to avoid paying any relief at all.